enrobsop/wordpress-sync-scripts/README.md

 # Ant/PHP scripts to sync dev and live environments
 ## What does it do?
 It's a collection of Ant and PHP scripts designed to simplify switching between _dev_ and _live_ WordPress websites.
-With these scripts, a developer can use a single command to download or upload a WordPress site, along with its database (optional).
+With these scripts, a developer can use a single command to download or upload a WordPress site, along with its database.
 This way, the site can be worked on without risk to the live site content.

 ### Warning
 1. __THIS SCRIPT DELETES!
 [Source control your files and data and/or make backups first!]__